okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/aspnet/sdkforyourapp.md

 > **Note:** Try to [run the embedded SDK sample app](/docs/guides/oie-embedded-common-run-samples/aspnet/main/#run-the-embedded-sdk-sample-app) and explore the available [embedded authentication use cases](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/aspnet/main/) to get familiar with the SDK before you start to integrate your own embedded .NET app.

-Begin to integrate the SDK into your own app by follow these steps:
+Begin to integrate the SDK into your own app by following these steps:

 #### 1: Set up your app for .Net 4.8 or greater